azminasrullah365/mysqlonubuntu/README.md

 * Remove test database
 * Reload privilege tables

-Choose 'Y' for all to improve security (unless you have specific needs).
+Choose `Y` for all to improve security (unless you have specific needs).

 ##